gmatsov/Library/README.md

 because spl_autoload_register is extremely old, it works correctly under Windows.
 An external autoloader class is required to work correctly under a Linux environment

-All data is only for logged users
+Only for logged users has access to data.
-There have Admin/user roles
+There have Admin/User roles

 User can:
 	- View book